lemire/rowreorderingjavalibrary/README.md

 This library is strictly for researchers with a working knowledge of Java.
 It is not for production use!!!!

+You must read the papers: this is not standalone code.
+It is meant to complement the papers!

 # References

 Daniel Lemire and Owen Kaser, Reordering Columns for Smaller Indexes, Information Sciences 181 (12), 2011.